Ethan-Arrowood/graph-database-independent-study/course-outline.md

 End: August 7th (Tuesday)

 **Goal:** Study Graph structured database fundamentals and become a Neo4j certified professional.
 Demonstrate understanding of Neo4j by developing a web application leverging Neo4j.
 Present web app at the end of the semester along with an explanation on certain key developer decisions.

+**Weekly Post:** Each week I will commit a blog-post-like file to this repository covering whatever that week's topic was.
+I'll include code snippets and self-drawn graphics.

 Readings:
 - [Graph Databases](http://graphdatabases.com/) (O'Reilly) *Ian Robinson, Jim Webber, & Emil Eifrem*